Date(s) - Sunday, May 20, 2018 - Sunday, June 10, 2018

 Guatapé, Colombia is one of the most beautiful, serene, appreciated and well-known areas of central Colombia.
 Only one hour from the well-known and vibrant cultural center of Medellín, it has an altitude of 2000m and a year-round consistent climate ranging from 60F to 75F.
 This area of Colombia is very rich in fruits and vegetables and characterized by a lush, green vegetation cover, with giant bamboo (guadua) and ever-present ochre, sienna and multi-colored clays used in the traditional construction methods known as bahareque, tapia and quincha.
 The Guatapé Reservoir provides electricity to this 2nd largest population center of Colombia and is also a source of fish, boating, swimming and tourism for the locals and foreign visitors.
 Guatapé has also recently become a significant center for travellers to get back into Nature after the hectic city life in Medellín and Bogotá.
 Several monasteries of different religions have established themselves here which makes one think that there must be something special about the energy drawing them here.
 There is a huge rock protruding vertically out of the Earth called “La Piedra del Peñol” which lives here.
 Most likely it has been a historical spiritual pilgrimage site for the indigenous people, a power center of sorts, which now is a must-see tourist attraction in every travel guide.
 It borders one edge of the large reservoir and from the workshop site location is a 2-hour walk on a quiet lovely country road.
 In my experience, it is one of those places on the Planet that you arrive in and end up staying longer than you’d planned.

 The workshop will be held at a Soulful Boutique Art Hostel I fell in love with at first sight.
 I was going for a walk to the Rock and happened upon the “Casa El Encuentro” hostel overlooking the quiet side of the Reservoir with majestic beauty.
-Immediately I knew the owner and creator of this hostel must be someone ultra-cool.
+Immediately I knew the creator of this hostel must be someone ultra-cool.
 Bright clay colors, mosaics everywhere, tree stumps painted with flags, wine bottles painted with abstract designs, walls with bottle windows, wild paintings and gorgeous bamboo railings and verandas make this place very Soul and Spirit-nurturing.
 I knew I had to stay for a while and set up my tent all the way at the bottom of the slope in front of the water for 5 days, after which I was very clear on manifesting a workshop here.

 El Encuentro has an amazing and peaceful view of the reservoir and the surrounding mountains with the big rock out on the west where the sun sets.
 Students will share the main house on the property and the various bedrooms.
 In the case of more than 10 students there is more lodging in the dormitory and private rooms above the main house.
 The house is equipped with bathrooms and a kitchen as well as an outdoor hammock veranda with the million-dollar view for meditation and yoga and chilling.